Mudfobby/Galvadia/README.md

 Galvadia is an immersive, text-based RPG that draws inspiration from classic MUD (Multi-User Dungeon) games, primarily Legends of Terris, where players explore an open world while completing quests and fighting their way through enemies.
 It offers dynamic gameplay through its class and skills system and real-time combat mechanics.

 ### Disclaimer
 Galvadia started off as a tool for teaching myself how to code, therefore, it contains extremely messy and unmaintainable code, and does not represent how I would structure my code today.
 The codebase contains a mix of code that I've written from day 1 with little to no code refactoring.
+There's also a lot of missing image assets, but that won't affect the gameplay.

 The game is in a constant state of testing, so things are not set up for a solid playthrough of the first chapter.
 The tutorial is playable, and it's possible to level up to ~35.
 Once I iron out a stable early-game playthrough, I will be working to balance mechanics like weapon damage, armor effectiveness, skill and ability scaling, etc. Those mechanics exist and are already somewhat stable, but there might be some inconsistencies or over/under powered aspects that I haven't tuned up/down yet.
 The game start is not set up how I would like it to be for a clean experience as doing so would make it more difficult to quickly reload the game to test things out.